eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ####	Skill Sets for Data Engineering

 ***Skill sets for data engineering***:
++ You've used several data storage technologies like Elasticsearch, Solr, PostgreSQL, MongoDB, or Cassandra and have some idea how they work and why they work that way.
 + Experience with Scala, Scalding, Luigi, Hive, machine learning pipelines and model training is a plus
 	- Luigi:
 		* [The Enterprise-Ready Micro Frontend Framework](https://luigi-project.io/)